jonathanhogg/flitter/docs/canvas3d.md

 `normal=` *nX*`;`*nY*`;`*nZ*
 : The normal of the cutting plane (surface "up" direction).

-Everything on the up side of the cutting plane will be cut, and then the engine will attempt to fill the holes left in the mesh – this may not succeed for complex shapes.
+Everything on the up side of the plane will be cut.
+The engine will attempt to fill holes left in the mesh – this may not succeed for complex shapes.
 The `!slice` node may have multiple child nodes, in which case the result will be equivalent to a slice of the `!union` of the child nodes.

 A model construction tree may contain `!transform` nodes at any point.
 These differ from normal transformations in that they apply the transforms to the